KevinEduardoKarl/kevineduardokarl.github.io/_posts/2020-03-11-climate-change-messaging-in-battleground-states.md

 ### Insight #2:

-Focus on people who have HS graduate degree or equivalent and some college education in order to grow the coalition that is positively oriented, and perhaps even motivated, on the issue.It is less important to spend resources on people who have a BA or above, as they are already largely on board.
+Focus on people who have HS graduate degree or equivalent and some college education in order to grow the coalition that is positively oriented, and perhaps even motivated, on the issue.
+It is less important to spend resources on people who have a BA or above as they are already largely on board.
 In fact, communicating climate reform to this segment may backlash, since climate change tends to become more polarized with educational attainment.

 ## Which messages are most likely to persuade this constituent group?

 The next question summarizes varying support for ways to spend any tax revenue incurred from some form of carbon tax.
-The results are segmented by the key subpopulations that we are looking at: people who have somewhere between a high school diploma and some college under their belt without getting a full BA or equivalent degree, who reside in MI, WI, or PA.
+The results are segmented by the key subpopulations that we are looking at: people who have somewhere between a high school diploma and some college under their belt without getting a full BA or equivalent degree, and who reside in MI, WI, or PA.
 Each value is in percentage points.

 Question: “Would you support, oppose or neither support nor oppose taxing the emissions of carbon-based fuels such as coal, oil, and natural gas if the tax revenue was used to:”